jacomyma/mapping-controversies/_pages/tuto-2-3.md

 # Protocol

+Here is the protocol (you can skip the annotation as you have already done something similar in Tutorial 1.10):

 [
 	![Overview tuto 2.3](../assets/images/2-3/Protocol_Tutorial2-3.svg)
 ](../assets/images/2-3/Protocol_Tutorial2-3.svg)

 Follow these instructions:
 * Harvest the Wikipedia articles listed in a Wikipedia category